-As one of Europes largest outdoor music festivals the visitor monitoring needs are diverse and challenging as demonstrated by our last years equipment deployment.
+As one of Europe’s largest outdoor music festivals the visitor monitoring needs are diverse and challenging as demonstrated by our last year’s equipment deployment.
 The festival itself takes place over five days on a temporary greenfield site.
-Its crowd monitoring systems are carefully designed to provide the licensing authorities with comprehensive data illustrating the achievement of licensing conformity, regulation and requirements.
+Its crowd monitoring systems are carefully designed to provide the licensing authorities with comprehensive data illustrating the achievement of licensing conformity, regulation, and requirements.
 The system needs to account for over 140,000 first time ticket attendees plus tens of thousands of traders, security staff and performers.
-The presence, and movement, of all of these categories needs to be recorded and the numbers to reflect the movement on and off site at any given time.
+The presence, and movement, of all these categories needs to be recorded and the numbers to reflect the movement on and off site at any given time.

-The initial problem is to effect the safe, speedy and recorded entrance onto the site through the seven kilometre perimeter whilst maintaining the integral security of the site perimeter fencing.
-This end is achieved by deploying full height turnstiles at various locations around the site.
-This deployment would typically facilitate and initial peak throughput of some 12,000 visitors per hour.
+The initial problem is to effect the safe, speedy and recorded entrance onto the site through the seven kilometre perimeter.
+This end is achieved by deploying tripod turnstiles at various locations around the site.
+This deployment would typically facilitate an initial peak throughput of some 12,000 visitors per hour.
 Special arrangements need to be, and are, made to facilitate the entrance of wide loads (large tents) and disabled access for instance.
-These particular lanes will be monitored by steward operated manual electronic handheld counters.
+These particular lanes will be monitored by electronic handheld counters.

 Once inside, the focus of movement shifts from first time entrants to accommodate visitors wishing to exit to car parks and offsite camping areas and then return.
 Usually this is a significant number as visitors initially tend to enter the site to pitch their tents and then need to return to car parks to bring in their other items.
 It is important that these hugely significant personnel movements are separately recorded and identified from first time entrants.
-As people temporarily leave the site our software will automatically adjust the onsite number downwards and then upon their return the number will be automatically adjusted upwards to give an actual onsite number at any given time.
-These exit and return movements would normally go through our rapid egress pods which would typically be adjacent to the main turnstile entrances.
+As people temporarily leave the site our software will automatically adjust the onsite number downwards and then upon their return the number will automatically be adjusted upwards to give an actual onsite number at any given time.
+These movements would go through our specifically designated exit and return tripod turnstiles which would typically be adjacent to the first-time turnstile entrances.
 Once again special arrangements will be made for disabled and wide load access.

 All the above equipment we have deployed is free standing, battery operated and when eventually removed from site leaves no lasting trace.

-Whilst all the above equipment is clearly visible and self evident a major element of our services is provided away from view in our central onsite monitoring station where each individual turnstile, fast egress pod and manual electronic handheld counter reports movements instantaneously where the bespoke software reflects all these movements real time and simultaneously records them for eventual post event analysis should they be needed.
+Whilst all the above equipment is clearly visible and self-evident a major element of our services is provided away from view in our central onsite monitoring station where each individual turnstile and manual electronic handheld counter reports movements instantaneously where the bespoke software reflects all these movements real time and simultaneously records them for eventual post event analysis should they be needed.